hasselhuff/power-admin/README.md

 # ms-windows
-## Various Microsoft PS Scripts for Sysadmins
+## Various Microsoft PowerShell Scripts for Sysadmins
 ## Date: Mon April 20 13:40 EST 2020

 Scripts are divided into categories for ease of searching.